Fighting for Fair Pay

 STONY BROOK UNIVERSITY, BA 1989

 Karen dedicates her work to vindicating the rights of employees and workers.
-She has over two decades of legal experience working with employees, workers, and immigrants, including over nine years as an Assistant Attorney General in the Labor Bureau at the New York State Attorney General, where she led investigations into labor violations in numerous industries, including the agricultural, greengrocer, moving, restaurant, and taxi industries.
+She has nearly three decades of legal experience working with employees, workers, immigrants, and other low-income people, including over nine years as an Assistant Attorney General in the Labor Bureau at the New York State Attorney General, where she led investigations into labor violations in numerous industries, including the agricultural, greengrocer, moving, restaurant, and taxi industries.

 In addition, Karen has had varied law teaching and policy-related experiences.
 She was a recipient of a Skadden Fellowship at the National Employment Law Project and a Robert M. Cover Teaching Fellowship at Yale Law School and held an assistant professorship at Syracuse University College of Law.
 Karen also worked in management and leadership positions in not-for-profit policy and advocacy organizations.

 Karen is active in bar associations and community organizations.
-She is a director of the board of the Asian American Law Fund of New York (AALFNY).
-She also sat on the board of the Asian American Bar Association of New York (AABANY).
-Karen co-chaired AABANY’s Pro Bono and Community Service Committee and spearheaded its Pro Bono Advice and Referral Clinic, a recipient of the New York State Bar Association’s 2019 Bar Leaders Innovation Award.
-In addition to AABANY, Karen is also a member of the Federal Bar Association, the National Employment Law Association/National and New York Chapter, and the New York City Bar Association.
+She was a director of the board of the Asian American Bar Association of New York (AABANY) and the Asian American Law Fund of New York (AALFNY).
+Karen co-chaired AABANY’s Pro Bono and Community Service Committee and spearheaded its Pro Bono Advice and Referral Clinic.
+In addition to AABANY, Karen is also a member of the Federal Bar Association, the National Employment Law Association/New York Chapter, and the New York City Bar Association.

 BAR ADMISSIONS: